LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 })->middleware('auth');
 ```

-when the auth middleware detects an unauthorized user, it will redirect the user to the login named route, which can be modified to redirect to `app/Http/Middleware/Authenticate.php` file:
+when the `auth middleware` detects that an unauthorized user is requesting the route, it will redirect that user to the `login` page route, the task of re-direction can be modified to redirect to `app/Http/Middleware/Authenticate.php` file if needed:

+Below code justifies the above statement:

 ```
 /**
- * Get the path the user should be redirected to.
  *
  * @param  \Illuminate\Http\Request  $request
  * @return string